fablabbcn/smartcitizen-docs/docs/Resources/Tutorials/Arduino Serial.md

     ![](https://i.imgur.com/8Gjzh0d.png)

-    You can just follow the steps of installing the board (you may have some warnings from Windows of needing permissions)
+    You can just follow the steps of installing the board (you may have some warnings from Windows of needing permissions).

+If everything is correct you should get something like this:

 ![](https://i.imgur.com/gfwybmd.png)
+_serial plotter without configuration_

 !!! info "More on the serial plotter"
     More information about serial plotter in Arduino IDE with tutorials: